priyankaingur/guiproject/README.md

 2. helps to generate and organize logs with different priority
 3. customize logs path based on the project need
 4. explore logger/log.py to get more insights into the logger module
+5. refer gui.log for the logging format and it is highly customizable per project need